leatham22/Friend-convenient-meetup/README.md

    - Added data validation tools
    - Moved deprecated scripts to `dev/` directory for historical reference

+6. **API Call Logic (TfL Journey Planner)**
+   - Updated the logic in `main.py` and `debug_compare_times.py` to use station Naptan IDs instead of latitude/longitude coordinates when calling the TfL Journey Planner API.
+   - This change improves the accuracy of journey results by directly referencing specific station infrastructure rather than potentially ambiguous geographic points.
+   - The Naptan ID for each station is sourced from the `id` field in the `slim_stations/unique_stations.json` file.

 ### Next Steps
 - [ ] Complete validation for DLR and Overground stations in the graph
 - [ ] Implement journey time calculations